rschristopher/rschristopher.github.io/src/saving/appendix/protocol_basic.md

 # Basic Protocol with SeedSigner

-This protocol outlines a secure single-signature Bitcoin self-custody system using a [SeedSigner](https://seedsigner.com), enhanced by [airgap quarantine](../sovereignty/level-5.md) and a [full node](../sovereignty/level-4.md) for verification.
+This protocol outlines a basic *single-signature* Bitcoin self-custody system using a [SeedSigner](https://seedsigner.com), enhanced by [airgap quarantine](../sovereignty/level-5.md) and a [full node](../sovereignty/level-4.md) for verification.
+This fully implements all required aspects of [Level-6](../sovereignty/level-6.md) security, and can easily be adapted to [Level-7](../sovereignty/level-7.md) multisig.

 ---